 Kobudo is the study of traditional Okinawan/Japanese weapons.
-We encourage students to spend a little time each lesson practising traditional weapons kata.
-Although not compulsory for lower kyu grades, the practice of weapons improves balance, coordination, concentration, and muscle control, all of which helps the student in their general ju-jitsu practice.
+Although not compulsory for lower grades, the practice of weapons improves balance, coordination, concentration, and muscle control, all of which helps the student in their general ju-jitsu practice.

-Before taking their first Dan grade (Black Belt) students are expected to perform 5 basic weapons kata (sets of moves).
+Before taking their first Dan grade (Black Belt), adult students are expected to perform 5 basic weapons kata (sets of moves).
 These are:

 After passing at level 5, further weapons kata are studied, including:

 Our Junior Kobudo programme is available as an upgrade for our junior ju-jitsu students aged 10-16.

 In these monthly workshops over the course of a four-year programme, our students learn the foundational skills for nunchaku, bo, sai, katana and tonfa.

 This training adds a whole new level of interest and challenge for children as they learn to master the stances, grips and basic techniques for these traditional weapons.
 Most training is non-contact.

 Children have the opportunity to gain Kobudo ranks from Level 1 to 4, by which time they will be well prepared for our senior kobudo syllabus.